-The first Promo cards were introduced by Wizards of the Coast in July 1999.
-They went on to release a total of 53 cards until Nintendo took over production in 2003.
+There were a total of 53 cards issued by Wizards of the Coast until Nintendo took over production in 2003.

-Nintendo carried on the tradition of producing Promo cards and to date have issued:
+Nintendo carried on the tradition of producing Black Star Promo cards and to date have issued:

 Nintendo Series – 40 Cards

 Diamond and Pearl Series – 56 cards

 XY Series – 211 cards

 Sword and Shield Series – 307 cards

 Scarlet and Violet Series – 50 cards to date